h4sohail/shopify-challenge-2021/README.md

 ## Features

-- Secure user registration and login with encryption
+- Secure user registration and login
-- Secure routes with sessions
+- Secure routes using sessions
-- Secure image upload with validation
-- Secure image download with validation
+- Upload images with validation
-- Upload public or private images
+- Upload images with public or private visibility
-- Dashboard page to manage self uploads
+- Upload multiple images
-- Repository page to download public images
+- Download images with public visibility

 ## Design Choices

 I decided to store images on the servers filesystem instead of MongoDB, because this would allow for easier caching, and would not stress the database.
-When an image is uploaded, it is randomly hashed, and saved on the filesystem, a database entry is added for the image including it's author, original name and the location on the filesystem.
+When an image is uploaded, it is randomly hashed, and saved on the filesystem, a database entry is added for the image that includes information about it's author, original name and the location on the filesystem.

 ## Technologies